-After DADS has found that the building meets the requirements, at least one but not more than three clients may be admitted and an unannounced inspection will be conducted to determine if the facility meets all requirements for a license, according to the DADS website.
+After DADS has found that the building meets the requirements, at least one but not more than three clients may be admitted and an unannounced inspection will be conducted to determine if the facility meets all requirements for a license.
 Once the license is issued, it must be renewed every year, for a fee, and filed at least 45 days before expiration of the current license.

 Consult a lawyer or the county clerk of the county in which the business is located to determine the type of business structure that will be used for the adult day care.
 A listing of the different types of structures can be found at the Texas Secretary of State website.
 A business tax ID must be obtained and arrangements made for federal, state, Social Security, and other tax accounts set up.